 Data analysis

 All images were downloaded from SD cards and entered into the software Timelapse2 (Greenberg, Godin and Whittington, 2019), designed for managing camera trap data while maximizing efficiency through rapid data-entry.
 For each photograph, the station, the temperature, the presence or absence of water, the date and time, and the species detected were recorded.
 Animals were identified down to species level through the use of Stuarts’ Field Guide to Mammals of Southern Africa (Struik Nature, 2015).
 Images of animals not identifiable due to lack of clarity were taken into consideration only for detection-based analysis.
 A relative abundance index (RAI) was calculated as the number of detections per species divided by sampling effort and then multiplied by 100 (thus, a measure of detections per 100 days of camera trapping).
 It is a common component of many camera trap studies and used for comparable results due to its simple formula, and the way in which it can be used in studies where true abundance would be complex or difficult to calculate (Palmer et al., 2018).
 RAIs can be used as a measure of population.
-Furthermore, Palmer et al. (2018) deduced that even under conditions with potential bias arising from imperfect detections, RAI’s can predict relative abundance with accuracy.
+Furthermore, Palmer et al. (2018) deduced that even under conditions with potential bias arising from imperfect detections, RAIs can predict relative abundance with accuracy.

 Analyses were carried out in R version 3.5.0 (R Core Team, 2014).
 Species accumulation curves were plotted using the package vegan (Oksanen et al., 2019).
 Additionally, I calculated a separate curve for the overall study.
 This is a measure of the total number of species against the total sampling effort and demonstrates the rate at which new species are being detected within the sampling site (Ugland, Gray and Ellingsen, 2003).
 It allows the comparison of diversity across sites and is able to predict whether an environment has been sampled to an acceptable level of detection.